of sugar traceable in 2019

 In 2010, we made a ‘deforestation-free’ commitment for our supply chains, stating that all of our products, globally, will not be associated with deforestation by 2020.
 For the last 10 years, we have been using a combination of tools, including supply chain mapping, certification and on-the-ground verification, to ensure that the sugar that we buy is not linked to deforestation.
 As of April 2019, 71% of the sugar that we buy was verified deforestation-free (pdf, 0.5Mb).
 We will continue to work with smallholder farmers and large suppliers alike to close the gap.

 We are developing and sharing tools to enable smallholder farmers to avoid deforestation and the loss of natural vegetation and finding ways to help them manage water consumption.
 The remediation activities are implemented in conjunction with a network of local delivery partners in specific countries who can bring additional local knowledge to the process.

 Partnering to drive scale

-Since August 2017, we’ve been working in partnership with PepsiCo in Thailand to reach our goal of sustainable, responsible sourcing of sugar.
+Since August 2017, we have been working in partnership with PepsiCo in Thailand to reach our goal of sustainable, responsible sourcing of sugar.
 The program aims to reach more than 300 000 smallholders, helping to increase their understanding of the need for sustainable and responsible sugarcane practices.
 Most of the participating farmers were unaware of Bonsucro production standards before the program started.
 There are three phases to the project:

-- Phase 1: Create a continuous improvement system for sustainable agriculture, stakeholder mapping, and inclusion of farmers to help them develop and support the program.
+- Phase 1: Create a continuous improvement system for sustainable agriculture, stakeholder mapping and inclusion of farmers to help them develop and support the program.